-The latest actuarial valuation of the TPS related to the period ended 31 March 2012 and of the LGPS 31 March 2016.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2016.

-Contributions amounting to £27,871 were payable to the schemes at 31 August 2019 (2018: £28,116) and are included within creditors.
+Contributions amounting to £28,618 were payable to the schemes at 31 August 2020 (2019: £27,871) and are included within creditors.

-Teachers' pension scheme
+Teachers' pension scheme Introduction

-Introduction

 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
-Membership is automatic for full-time teachers in academies and, from 1 January 2007, automatic for teachers in part-time employment following appointment or a change of contract, although they are able to opt out.
+Membership is automatic for teachers in academies.
+All teachers have the option to opt-out of the TPS following enrolment.

-The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis these contributions along with those made by employers are credited to the Exchequer.
+The TPS is an unfunded scheme to which both the member and employer makes contributions, as a percentage of salary - these contributions are credited to the Exchequer.
 Retirement and other pension benefits are paid by public funds provided by Parliament.

-Valuation of the Teachers' Pension Scheme
+Valuation of the teachers' pension scheme